We all have forms of bias, and we express bias positively and negatively.

 Implicit Bias in Discipline Practices of Schools

-- According to a report by the NAACP Legal Defense Fund, “Black students continue to be disproportionately disciplined as they progress through school.
+- According to the NAACP Legal Defense Fund report, “Black students continue to be disproportionately disciplined as they progress through school.
 Overall, “Black K-12 students are 3.8 times as likely to receive one or more out-of-school suspensions as white students.”

 - Black girls are [only] 8% of enrolled students, but 13% of students receiving one or more out-of-school suspensions.”

 - Open-ended or loosely structured evaluations open the door for bias to creep in and lead to inconsistent performance reviews between individual employees.

 Other Examples of Implicit Bias in the Workplace